 - Regular dress code is in effect for all students during Exams.

 - With the exception of graphing calculators, all electronic devices should be secured and in student lockers.
-No student may enter an exam room with a cell phone, iPad, Apple Watch or laptop.
+No student may enter an exam room with a cell phone, smartwatch, iPad, or laptop.

-- Students are not permitted to leave the building or go to their cars between exams.
+- Between exams, students are not permitted to leave the building or go to their cars.
 Students must report to the cafeteria or the Large Gym/Pub area to eat or socialize.
 The Theater will be available between exams for quiet study.
 The Library is not open during exams.

 - If a student is not scheduled to take the first exam, he or she need not report to school until the start of the second exam.
 If a student is not scheduled for the second exam, he or she may go home after the first exam.
-If a student remains in the school, but is not scheduled to take an exam, they must report to the cafeteria.
+If a student remains in the school, but is not scheduled to take an exam, they must report and remain in the cafeteria.
 Students cannot wander through the building while an exam is in process.